I thought I knew a lot about Mexican food before I moved here, but I’m still encountering new dishes and flavors all the time. I love it.

 Today ceviche has become popular worldwide and is prepared in many ways by chefs around the world.

-In Cozumel, ceviche can be found everywhere, and is a local favorite.
+In Cozumel, ceviche can be found everywhere (including on some dive boats!), and is definitely a local favorite.
 Often featuring snapper, octopus, and lionfish, eating ceviche is a family affair in many Mexican households.

 It’s also a light refreshing meal on so many of our hot, sunny days – win win.